 - In 2017, the physics and maths sections were mixed up with one another rather than being two distinct sections

 - Multiple choice questions were eliminated in 2015 and then reintroduced in 2017

 - From 2015 onwards, long physics problems worth 20 marks were eliminated in favour of shorter questions worth <10 marks

 We do not generally provide solutions to the past papers; when marking the PAT, all suitable methods for solving the questions are allowed and we would not want you to feel only one specific way of solving the problem will gain you marks.
-We have however published sample solutions to the 2009 and 2010 papers and our Access Officer, Dr Kathryn Boast, has created unofficial sample solutions for the 2019 paper; these can all be found below.
+We have however published sample solutions to the 2009 and 2010 papers and our Access team has created unofficial sample solutions for the 2019 paper; these can all be found below.

 To get the greatest benefit from the past papers, don’t look at the solutions too soon and note that the solution presented is by no means the only or the best way to solve the problem – it is just one possible route.